 Sometimes, you may want to open the log file with encoding that is not the default encoding.
 In this case, you can use the 'Encoding Mapping' settings to create a mapping between a given log file name and the type of encoding should be used when reading that all file.

 The encoding mapping grid contains a list of all current log file encodings.
-Note that you can delete an encoding by clicking on the delete command on the far right of the grid.
+You can delete an encoding by clicking on the delete command on the far right of the grid.

 The encoding drop-down box can be used to select the encoding that should be applied to any files which match the given filename pattern.
 This drop-down box will provide a list of all encodings currently available in Windows.

 Once you have selected the encoding that you want to use for your file name pattern, you can click the Add Mapping command to save your changes.